The Queen (center), accompanied by the Duchess de Camp-Louis (right) and Comteir du Chéri (left). Photo: Albert Jones Photography.

 The Order's insignia includes:

-• Sash, dark blue and two silver stripes, measuring 200 cm long and approx. 10 cm wide and worn over the left shoulder.
+• Sash, dark blue with two silver stripes, measuring 200 cm long and approx. 10 cm wide, worn over the left shoulder.
+Awarded to Knights and Dames Grand Cross only, to which the Badge is affixed.

 The Order is given as a personal gift from the Sovereign.
 Honorees who live within a 50-mile radius of Maison de la Reine may be invited to an investiture ceremony.